vanvalenlab/intro-to-deepcell/data_labeling/DeepCell_Label_interactive_demo.md

 ### Replace one label with another

-Select the label you want to keep, then select the label you want to replace, then press "R" to replace the second label with the first.
+Select the label you want to keep, then select the label you want to replace, then press <kbd>R</kbd> to replace the second label with the first.
 A prompt will appear in **confirm action** where we can:

 - press <kbd>Enter</kbd> to replace the label in the current frame
 - press <kbd>Space</kbd> to replace the label across all frames, or